Burger King India Ltd leads gainers in 'B' group

 ALSO READ

-Aarvee Denims & Exports consolidated net profit rises 1870.00% in the March 2020 quarter
+Tainwala Chemicals & Plastics (India) standalone net profit declines 70.51% in the June 2020 quarter

-Aarvee Denims & Exports reports standalone net loss of Rs 24.93 crore in the June 2020 quarter
+Tainwala Chemicals & Plastics (India) reports standalone net profit of Rs 0.94 crore in the September 2020 quarter

-Cybertech Systems & Software consolidated net profit declines 87.66% in the March 2020 quarter
+Tainwala Chemicals & Plastics (India) standalone net profit rises 204.35% in the March 2020 quarter

-Cybertech Systems & Software consolidated net profit declines 20.17% in the September 2020 quarter
+Dynacons Systems & Solutions standalone net profit declines 17.13% in the March 2020 quarter

 -

-Aarvee Denims & Exports Ltd, Cybertech Systems & Software Ltd, Alps Industries Ltd and Share India Securities Ltd are among the other gainers in the BSE's 'B' group today, 15 December 2020.
+Vardhman Polytex Ltd, Golden Tobacco Ltd, Dynacons Systems & Solutions Ltd and Tainwala Chemicals & Plastics (India) Ltd are among the other gainers in the BSE's 'B' group today, 16 December 2020.

-Aarvee Denims & Exports Ltd, Cybertech Systems & Software Ltd, Alps Industries Ltd and Share India Securities Ltd are among the other gainers in the BSE's 'B' group today, 15 December 2020.
+Vardhman Polytex Ltd, Golden Tobacco Ltd, Dynacons Systems & Solutions Ltd and Tainwala Chemicals & Plastics (India) Ltd are among the other gainers in the BSE's 'B' group today, 16 December 2020.

-Aarvee Denims & Exports Ltd spiked 19.98% to Rs 19.88.
+Vardhman Polytex Ltd soared 19.94% to Rs 12.03.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 2.07 lakh shares were traded on the counter so far as against the average daily volumes of 8149 shares in the past one month.
+On the BSE, 1.02 lakh shares were traded on the counter so far as against the average daily volumes of 12943 shares in the past one month.

-Cybertech Systems & Software Ltd soared 19.97% to Rs 137.6.
+Golden Tobacco Ltd spiked 19.91% to Rs 41.85.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 3.11 lakh shares were traded on the counter so far as against the average daily volumes of 42003 shares in the past one month.
+On the BSE, 6633 shares were traded on the counter so far as against the average daily volumes of 3743 shares in the past one month.

-Alps Industries Ltd advanced 19.84% to Rs 1.51.
+Dynacons Systems & Solutions Ltd exploded 16.48% to Rs 76.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 28277 shares were traded on the counter so far as against the average daily volumes of 10089 shares in the past one month.
+On the BSE, 73542 shares were traded on the counter so far as against the average daily volumes of 18001 shares in the past one month.

-Share India Securities Ltd rose 15.89% to Rs 175.75.
+Tainwala Chemicals & Plastics (India) Ltd jumped 15.79% to Rs 84.7.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.27 lakh shares were traded on the counter so far as against the average daily volumes of 12662 shares in the past one month.
+On the BSE, 8971 shares were traded on the counter so far as against the average daily volumes of 10052 shares in the past one month.

 Powered by Capital Market - Live News